jts272/pp3-lidl-bake-mate/README.md

 ## Deployment

-Heroku was the platform chosen to host the program, for its cabability for hosting dynamic content.
+Heroku was the platform chosen to host the program, for its capability for hosting dynamic content.
 My code was used alongside the [CI Python template](https://github.com/Code-Institute-Org/ython-essentials-template) to produce the 'mock-terminal' effect found on the deployed site.
 This allows users to interact with the code directly, much like running the `run.py` file in an IDE.